 CrypticRock.com – It sounds like it is going to be some great live shows.
 The Verve Pipe has always been known for putting on a great live show.
 As a performer, what are you feeling while on stage?

 Brian Vander Ark – I feel tremendous joy.
 I love to perform, I love the band, I just love these guys I’ve been with.
 We have an absolute blast on the road.
 We are not a huge party band, but we have a group of individuals who are very smart, very fun, sometimes sardonic and sarcastic.
-We all enjoy each other’s company immensely, people can check out our blogs and see why it works.
+We all enjoy each other’s company immensely.
+People can check out our blogs and see why it works.

 CrypticRock.com – That sounds really great.
-Sometimes as a spectator at a concert you can tell if a band is not enjoying themselves on stage.
+Sometimes, as a spectator at a concert, you can tell if a band is not enjoying themselves on stage.
 You wonder, why are they even doing this?
 (Laughs)

 There is a band, Elbow, which is phenomenal.
 My wife and I are going to fly to Scotland to see them.
-Just because it is her favorite band and we never go to see bands.
-We saw them in Chicago and it was so joyous, it was such a great concert because they were enjoying themselves and the lead singer is so into it.
+Just because it is her favorite band, and we never go to see bands.
+We saw them in Chicago, and it was so joyous; it was such a great concert because they were enjoying themselves, and the lead singer is so into it.
 I thought, well, we are going to fly across the country to see them.
 I want fans like that!
-I’m not a concert goer, because I play so much.
+I’m not a concert goer because I play so much.
 I never go to concerts, but man, when someone inspires me that much to fly across the world to see them play, I’m there!
 Those are the kind of fans that I want.

 CrypticRock.com – Yes, those are the best concert experiences that really inspire you.
 You mentioned you love being on stage, much of the lyrics of The Verve Pipe are very introspective.
 They are very heartfelt and much more than skin deep.
 Do you find songwriting to be a therapeutic release?

 Brian Vander Ark – Absolutely.
 Every song is cathartic in some way.
 If I am writing for someone else’s story, not so much.
 Most of my stuff is written in the first person.
-I feel a good connection with myself at this age, so much so I am comfortable with whatever comes out.
+I feel a good connection with myself at this age, so much so that I am comfortable with whatever comes out.
 Honestly, I rather do that than rehash the same songs over and over because it is therapy for me.
 Honestly, if I didn’t have that therapy, then I would definitely be in therapy for sure.
 (Laughs) You can ask my wife, she’ll confirm that.
 (Laughs)

 Brian Vander Ark – I think it was different writing back then.
 I was trying to figure out the sonics of the music and the phonetics of the lyrics, more than I was concerned about what the songs meant.
 That was because we had to chase hit songs all the time, because we were on a label.
 There was a great quote from XTC’s Andy Partridge where he was asked what is this song going to mean to a girl who is getting ready to go out to the clubs?
-Andy said, “What do I care about that.”
+Andy said, “What do I care about that?”
 (Laughs) That’s the way I feel about it.
-Back then, I was looking for hit songs and now I am looking for songs that do something for me personally as well as songs that can resonate with our fans.
+Back then, I was looking for hit songs, and now I am looking for songs that do something for me personally as well as songs that can resonate with our fans.

 CrypticRock.com – That makes perfect sense.
 That is all part of maturing.
 Most of us do not really grow up until we are in our mid-30s.